 What’s Really in Your Shopping Basket

-Genetic engineering in your shopping basket?
-Yes – and far more often than we think.
-Whether pasta, bread or vegetables: many everyday products come from old mutation breeding techniques that are still considered safe today.
-High time to clear up some common myths.
+Genetic engineering in our shopping basket?
+Yes – and much more often than we think.
+Whether it’s pasta, bread or vegetables: many of the everyday products we consume come from mutation breeding, which involves altering the genome and is considered safe.
+It’s high time to dispel some common myths.

 Thursday, December 4, 2025